 Now, I have rambled on.
 I keep thinking of more to say when sometimes I can’t think of anything else.
 I will continue adding more photos as time goes on and hopefully my Faucaria tigrina makes it through the winter.
 I just have to remember the rules and try to avoid too much water during the winter months.
 I almost already broke that rule…

 I hope you found this page useful.
 I am not an expert by any means and have included a few links below for better advice and further reading.
-If you have any comments, question or suggestions, I would like to hear from you. please click on the “like” below if you read this page.
+If you have any comments, questions, or suggestions, I would like to hear from you. please click on the “like” below if you read this page.
 It helps us bloggers stay motivated. 🙂